 - Highlighting the most common barriers people have if content/platforms are not accessible

 - Challenges with creating accessible materials and how to overcome them

 - Tools and resources to aid best practice

 - Opportunities for further development

-By the end of the session 2, you will be able to:
+By the end of the second session, you will be able to:

-- Confidently discuss the importance of the Web regulations
+- Confidently discuss the importance of accessibility web regulations

-- Understand how inaccessible practices effect the user experience
+- Understand how inaccessible practices affect the user experience

 - Apply accessibility fixes and checks to your own content and materials